bkuhn/talks/LinuxFestNorthWest-2011/Compliance/compliance.markdown

 + Proprietary relicensing (by holding all copyright).

-+ GPL enforcement with profit as its goal.
++ GPL enforcement with profit as its primary (and only?) goal.

 + MySQL would shake down GPL users to buy proprietary licenses they didn't need.

-+ I wish I'd realize how corrupt this is soon.
++ I wish I'd realize how corrupt this is sooner.

 # Embedded Violations Prevalent

 + Erik Andersen becomes exasperated.
+     - post-Linksys compliance, router &amp; NAS market is a violation haven.

-+ Asks for help.
++ Eirk asks for help.

 + Conservancy becomes his enforcement agent (and gets some others &copy; assignment)

 + Conservancy has had > 100 (now > 300) GPL violations queued for action since 2007.

+# The Era of GPL Litigation

 + Lawsuits become necessary.
+     - Dan Ravicher &amp; Aaron Williamson file some in the USA.

-+ Focus is to settle: only way to get compliance rather than merely injunction &amp; money.
++ Focus is to settle:
+     - What we want more than anything else is full compliance &hellip;
+     - on *all* GPL'd and LGPL'd components &hellip;
+     - no judge will grant us all that &hellip;
+     - so we work hard to settle on that request &hellip;
+     - taking money &amp; injunctions only as a consolation prize.

++ But why is full compliance so hard for these companies?

 # The Upstream Problem